Specialists in staffing and mobility for rail infrastructure projects

 Airswift’s specialist recruitment and workforce solutions experts team provide the following key services for your rail and transport projects:

-Our areas of expertise are in OLE, Signalling, Permanent Way, Project Management, Project Engineering, Civils, Electrical, Risk, Safety Assurance, Systems Engineering
+Our areas of expertise are in OLE, Signalling, Permanent Way, Project Management, Project Engineering, Civils, Electrical, Risk, Safety Assurance and Systems Engineering

 Airswift recruit for a wide range of rail and transport projects across the globe.
 These include but aren’t limited to the following: OLE, Signalling, Tunneling, Bridges, Permanent Way, Project Management, Project Engineering, Civils, Electrical, Risk, Safety Assurance, Systems Engineering.